 Miners were encouraged to settle close to the harbour and commute to work via train.
 The town's name honours Ladysmith in South Africa, which in 1900 was a famed Boer War battlesite.
 Many downtown streets are named after British war heroes of the period, Robert Baden-Powell (later to found the scouting movement) and Field Marshall Horatio Herbert Kitchener included.

 Obstacles and Oyster Farming

 In the early 20th century, Ladysmith experienced hardship when 32 men were killed in a mine explosion in 1909 and a bitter miner's strike was crushed by military intervention in 1913.
 With the coal seams exhausted by the 1930s, logging became a primary industry following a freak windstorm that knocked down many trees above town.

 Oyster farming, a low-key business in the area, took off in earnest during the Great Depression as ocean beds were seeded with Pacific oysters and Manilla clams by Walter Jones and Ed Timothy.
 The latter's family business, Timothy Oysters, continues to pluck bivalves from the tidal flats.

 Ladysmith & District Historical Society

-Begin exploring Ladysmith's back story at the Ladysmith & District Historical Society, which has a vast archive of photos and documents.
+Begin exploring Ladysmith's back story at the Ladysmith Museum, which includes unique displays and exhibitions.
 The town's history is neatly summarized in Ladysmith: 100 Years, which is on sale here along with a society cookbook filled with favourite local recipes titled Cooking Up History.

-Lace up the walking shoes and set out on a historical tour clutching a copy of the society's Heritage Walk brochure, which is also available at the Ladysmith Visitor Centre.
+Lace up the walking shoes and set out on a historical tour clutching copies of the Heritage Route and the Heritage Building brochures, which are available at the Ladysmith Visitor Centre.